Cocksucker Blues: Fate

 The film came under a court order which forbade it from being shown unless the director, Robert Frank, was physically present.
 This ruling stemmed from the conflict that arose when the band, having commissioned the film, decided that its content was embarrassing and potentially incriminating, and did not want it shown.
 Frank felt otherwise, hence the ruling.

 According to Ray Young, "The salty title notwithstanding, its nudity, needles and hedonism was supposedly incriminating and the picture was shelved—this during a liberal climate that saw the likes of Cry Uncle! and Chafed Elbows playing in neighborhood theatres."
 Deep Throat was released in the same year.
 A Rolling Stones concert film, Ladies and Gentlemen: The Rolling Stones, was released instead, and Cocksucker Blues was indefinitely shelved.

 The court order in question also enjoined Frank against exhibiting Cocksucker Blues more frequently than four times per year in an "archival setting" with Frank being present.
 Frank personally introduced one such rare screening of the film on February 23, 1988 at Boston's Cinema 57 theater in Park Square in conjunction with promoting the release that week of his new film, Candy Mountain.

 Other screenings have included the Metropolitan Museum of Art in New York on October 3, 2009 (curator Jeff Rosenheim, introducing the movie, mentioned that Robert Frank was "in the building," but pointed out that the building was over 2,000,000 ft2), the Museum of Modern Art in New York in November 2012 as part of a two-week festival, "The Rolling Stones: 50 Years on Film", the Cleveland Cinematheque on November 15, 2013, the Chuck Jones Theater during the 2015 Telluride Film Festival, and the Rotterdam, Netherlands 2015 International Documentary Film Festival Amsterdam (IDFA) as part of a Robert Frank retrospective, with Frank in attendance.

-In popular culture

-The fourth section of Don DeLillo's magnum opus, Underworld, is titled Cocksucker Blues.
-The Stones' song/film is referred to in the narrative of that section.